Dissipationless Spin-Charge Conversion in Excitonic Pseudospin Superfluid: Supplementary Material for ``Dissipationless Spin-Charge Conversion in Excitonic Pseudospin Superfluid"

 In the main text, the $\phi^4$-type effective Lagrangian is introduced for the four-component excitonic fields.
-The $\phi^4$-type Lagrangian is derived from Eqs.~(1,17) perturbatively in the exchange fields and in the Rashba interaction $\xi_e$.
-The Lagrangian is minimized in terms of a classical solution of the excitonic fields, leading to the prediction of transverse, longitudinal, helicoidal and helical phases.
-All of them are excitonic pseudospin superfluid phases.
+The $\phi^4$-type Lagrangian is derived from Eq.~(1) perturbatively in the exchange fields.
+The Lagrangian is minimized in terms of a classical solution of the excitonic fields, leading to the prediction of transverse and longitudinal phases.
+Both of them are excitonic pseudospin superfluid phases.
 Using a coupled quantum dots model or the effective Lagrangian, we derive spin-charge coupled Josephson equations in these excitonic pseudospin superfluid phases.
-In this supplemental material, we explain these derivations and minimizations as well as related details.
+We also discuss the robustness of the spin-charge conversion against the Rashba spin-orbit coupling (SOC) in an electron layer.
+In this supplementary material, we explain these derivations and minimizations as well as related details.

-The structure of this supplemental material is as follows.
-In the next section, we give the perturbative derivation of the $\phi^4$-type effective Lagrangian.
-In Sec.~\ref{sec2}, we describe the minimization of the Lagrangian in the case of $\xi_e=0$, where the classical ground-state phase diagram of transverse and longitudinal phases are presented.
+The structure of this supplementary material is as follows.
+In the next section, we review possible forms of relativistic SOCs in 2D semiconductor heterostructures for the EHDL systems.
+In Sec.~\ref{sec1}, we give the perturbative derivation of the $\phi^4$-type effective Lagrangian with the Rashba SOC.
+In Sec.~\ref{sec2}, we describe the minimization of the Lagrangian without the SOC, where the classical ground-state phase diagram of transverse and longitudinal phases are presented.
 In Sec.~\ref{sec3} and \ref{sec4}, we clarify what global continuous symmetries are broken in the transverse and longitudinal phases, and we associate the broken symmetries with the gapless Goldstone modes in these phases.
-In sec.~\ref{sec5}, we derive a spin-charge coupled Josephson equations based on the coupled quantum dots model.
-In sec.~\ref{sec6}, we describe solutions of the Josephson equation under a physical circumstance.
-In Sec.~\ref{sec7}, we describe the minimization of the Lagrangian in the case of $\xi_e\ne 0$, where the classical ground-state phase diagram of helioidal and helical phases are presented.
-In Sec.~\ref{sec8}, we derive the spin-charge coupled Josephson equation in the case of $\xi_e \ne 0$, using the $\phi^4$-type effective Lagrangian.
-In Sec.~\ref{sec9}, we discuss a possible magnetism in the helicoidal and helical phases, in the presence of the spin-orbit interaction in the hole layer.
-In Sec.~\ref{sec10} and Sec.~\ref{sec11}, we give supplemental details of Sec.~\ref{sec5} and Sec.~\ref{sec7} respectively.
+In Sec.~\ref{sec5}, we derive the spin-charge coupled Josephson equations based on the coupled quantum dots model.
+In Sec.~\ref{sec6}, we describe solutions of the Josephson equation under a physical experimental setup.
+In Sec.~\ref{sec7}, we describe the minimization of the Lagrangian with the Rashba SOC in the electron layer, where a classical ground-state phase diagram of helicoidal and helical phases are presented.
+In Sec.~\ref{sec8}, we derive the spin-charge coupled Josephson equation with the Rashba SOC, using Noether's theorem for the $\phi^4$-type effective Lagrangian.
+In Sec.~\ref{sec10} and Sec.~\ref{sec11}, we give supplementary details of Sec.~\ref{sec5} and Sec.~\ref{sec7} respectively.